-At the moment, StreetNet is at a very good position in terms of financial capacity.
+At the moment, StreetNet enjoys a stable financial capacity.
 We received a new 5-year Grant from the Ford Foundation in 2021, which is administratively jointly managed by our partner WIEGO.
 This grant is focused mainly on sustainability and development of StreetNet at all its levels of operation and support.
 Therefore, our current priority is to ensure the sustainability of StreetNet and our affiliates at all levels.